jbrems/next-cache-poc/README.md

 To visualize the different caching behaviors, 3 teams of 6 pokemon are randomly chosen.
 When a cache is being hit, the random pokemon should be the same in all 3 teams.

 (!)
+Nextjs has [excellent documentation on the different caching mechanisms](https://nextjs.org/docs/app/building-your-application/caching) which should always be trusted over anything claimed in this project.

+(!)
 Caching behavior can be different depending on whether you are running the Nextjs dev server (`npm run dev`) or building the application and running the production server (`npm run build && npm start`).
 The following explanations focus on the production server, but will mention any differences with the dev server.

 (i) In order to trigger the different caching behaviors, we had to prevent the `/api/pokemon/random` GET endpoint from being [rendered statically](#5-static-endpoint) by Nextjs.